-Approximately 28% of the fund is invested in sectors with high material impact due to the greenhouse gas emissions within their value chains.
-Banking, which makes up 6% of the portfolio, is the largest of these sectors.
+Approximately 33% of the fund is invested in sectors with high material impact due to greenhouse gas emissions within their value chains.
+Banking, which makes up 11% of the portfolio, is the largest of these sectors.

 Banking is considered carbon intense due to its lending activities, asset management, investment banking, and underwriting.

-The fund has a 7% exposure to the fossil fuel industry, and maintains diverse exposure to multiple sectors in order to achieve the target risk / return objectives.
+The fund's exposure to the fossil fuel industry has decreased in the last year, from 19% to 17%.
+The fund has diverse exposure to multiple sectors in order to achieve the target risk / return objectives.